The Sacred Measure of 432,000 ⁓ Part 3: The Sexagesimal Measure of the 360° Circle

 15 I believe this verse describes the movement of the 9th ray/radius (Agni/Soma Pavamana) to the sign of Kumbha (the “reservoir”/koza).

 16 While writing this series, the site Academia.com sent me a 2018 paper entitled “Visual Grammar in South Asia.
 Meaning of Mathematics in Antiquity, Mathematics & Astronomy” by Dr. Arputharani Sengupta, a former professor of India’s National Museum Institute in the Department of History of Art, which includes reference to the vesica piscis as found in Indus Valley script and iconography.
-I realize at some point that had contacted Dr Sengupta in 2017 and referred to her seeing of the vesica piscis design on pottery from the Indus Valley civilization as found in her 2015 article “Vesica Pisces the Flower of Life in Buddhist Cult” in Geometric Keys of Vedic Wisdom [p.
+I realized at some point that I had contacted Dr Sengupta in 2017 and referred to her seeing of the vesica piscis design on pottery from the Indus Valley civilization as found in her 2015 article “Vesica Pisces the Flower of Life in Buddhist Cult” in Geometric Keys of Vedic Wisdom [p.
 67].
 At this point, I am not aware of any other authors (other than Dr. Sengupta and myself) who are discussing the presence of the vesica piscis in Indus Script and iconography.
 If there are others I would very much like to know.

 17 Thea saw the Hidden One or Divine Son Agni as the manifestation of the Transcendent Divine (or rather a manifestation of the combined Trinity of Transcendent, Cosmic and Individual Divine (represented by the numbers 9-6-3) in the point/core of the circle.
 [Time & Imperishability, pp. 27-28].
 She also referred to Agni as the Axis Mundi (axis of the world), a.k.a., Skanda or Skambha.
 As far as I know, she never saw Agni in terms of the radius of the circle.
 I will discuss this more in a future article/post.